Sports Management and Development BSc (Hons)

 This wide-ranging BSc (Hons) Sports Management and Development degree course builds your understanding of sport and its role in society.
 You’ll learn how sports development and sports management can give people the opportunity to take part in sport and physical activity, no matter their ability.
 You’ll graduate with the knowledge, understanding and skill to excel in either the sports management or sports development sectors.

 The course is based in one of the highest performing sports departments in England, that prides itself on the experience and knowledge of its staff.
-It's also ranked the number 1 sports science course in England in the Guardian University Guide 2018.

 What you'll experience